Top 9 AutoCAD Alternatives for AV CAD Design

 Features

-• Share them for 3D printing or CNC machining
+• Support for exporting to 3D printing and CNC machining formats.

 Pricing